LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/limitations-restrictions.md

 ### Connectivity

-* HTTP/HTTPS based protocols
+* HTTP/HTTPS based protocols.
-* MTLS is supported, but we don't track certificate expiration
+* MTLS is supported, but we don't track certificate expiration.
 * Max.
 20 requests/sec (all beyond that are rejected with `429 - Too Many Requests`) per Lambda.

 ### Lambda

 * Multiple Requests will be batched and processed by the same instance.
-There is not an instance per request
+There is not an instance per request.
 * The source code must not exceed the length of `100.000` characters.
 * The resources of a lambda are limited.
 CPU is capped at `500m` and the memory at `256 MB`.
 So beware, if you want to use for example large file processing inside a function and reach this limit the function will stop immediately and the invocation will fail (no results will be saved).